nojronatron/BF-BMX/README.md

 Monitors:

-- Up to three monitors can be configured and used.
-Each monitor can be configured to monitor a specific Winlink Express instance.
+- Up to three directory monitors can be configured and used.
+- Each monitor can be set to watch an valid Windows Directory, however you should point them to the "Messages" folder within Winlink Express installation directories.
 - Monitors have buttons to `Initialize`, `Start`, and `Stop` monitoring.
-If necessary, the `Reset` button can be used to force an existing Monitor to stop and be reconfigured.
+- If necessary, the `Reset` button can be used to force an existing Monitor to stop and reset so it can be reconfigured.
-- Monitor buttons are aware of Path Validity, and Monitor State, and will automatically enable or disable as necessary.
+- Monitor buttons are aware of Path Validity, and Monitor State, and they will automatically enable or disable as necessary.

 Environment Variables:

-- Logfile Path: The location that will contain the log files for the Desktop App.
+- Logfile Path: The location that will contain the log files for the Desktop App, as configured by [Environment Variables](#configure-environment-variables).
-- Server, Port: The configured location of the remote server that will receive the discovered data.
+- Server, Port: The configured location of the remote server that will receive the discovered data, as configured by Environment Variables.

 Detected Files:

-- This is a scrolling, first-in-first-out list of files that any Started Monitors have detected.
+- A scrollable list of `*.mime` files detected by any active, STARTed Monitor.
-- The list will hold a maximum of 12 items, and will remove the oldest item when a new one is added.
+- The list will hold a maximum of 12 items, and will remove the oldest item from the bottom when a new one is added to the top.

 ![BFBMX Desktop App User Interface](./Docs/Desktop-App.png)

 ### Set Up Desktop Monitor Paths

 1. For each Winlink Express instance that you want to monitor, find the location of the `messages` folder.
 It is usually `c:\Winlink Express\<your_callsign>\Messages`.
 1. Copy or type-in the path in the `Monitor 1 Path` textbox.
-Press the `Tab` key to tell the app you are done entering the path.
+1. Press the `Tab` key to tell the app you are done entering the path.
 1. If the path cannot be found, a warning will appear and none of that Monitor's buttons will be enabled.
-Fix the path and click `Tab` again and the `Initialize` button should now be enabled.
+1. Fix any errors in the path and click `Tab` again and the `Initialize` button should now be enabled.

 ### Start And Stop Desktop Monitors

 Once a Monitor Path has a valid path entered and the `Initialize` button has been pressed, the `Start` and `Reset` buttons should become active.

-- Start Button: Clicking this button will start the Monitor, which will look for newly created files in the Monitor Path.
+- Start Button: Clicking this button will start the Monitor, which will look for newly created files in that Monitor's Path.
 - Stop Button: Clicking this button will tell the Monitor to stop watching for newly created files in the Monitor Path.
-The Monitor can be told to watch for new files again by clicking the `Start` button.
+This is a courtesy feature to allow the Monitor to stop gracefully.
 - Reset Button: This is a "hard stop" button that will stop and reset the Monitor to an unconfigured state.

 _Note_: The primary purpose of the `Reset` button is to clear all memory of the Monitor before shutting down the Desktop App, but it can also be used if the Monitor is not behaving as expected and needs to be reconfigured and restarted.

 ### Review Desktop Log Files

-The Desktop App displays the location of its log files to the `Logfile Path` location.
+The Desktop App displays the location of its log files as configured using [Environment Variables](#configure-environment-variables).

-2 logs are maintained here:
+Two logs are maintained here:

 - BFBMX Desktop App Log.
 - Captured Bib Records log.